-We use regression analysis, including logistic regression, non-parametric statistics, t-tests, proportions, factorial designs, response surface methodology, and meta-analysis.
+We use regression analysis, including logistic regression, cross-over designs, Latin Square Designs, non-parametric statistics, t-tests, proportions, factorial designs, response surface methodology, and meta-analysis.
 However, the primary statistical model used at BioScience Laboratories is Analysis of Variance (ANOVA).
 For our clients without extensive experience in statistical application, we can also assist.
 Your data can be presented with a simplified approach using the Analysis of Means (ANOM).
 ANOM sets 95% decision levels and uses the mean values only.
 If any values exceed the decision levels, those factors are different.
 (Download the BioScience Laboratories, Inc. poster “Should you perform statistical analysis?” for a complete discussion.)

 Many people experience fear, which leads to a misunderstanding of statistics.
 They simply do not know what it entails.
 If that is a problem you face, let us know.
 We will also compute the ANOMs to address this problem.
 Once you read the ANOM section, you will be able to understand the ANOVA.

 All products are the same, because the 95% confidence intervals overlap.
-The way around this is to look specifically at the mean (average) values and use Response Surface Methodology (Figure B).
+The way around this is to look specifically at the mean (average) values and use Response Surface Methodology.
 For instance, you can see in this example, the kill rates increase until 4.0% is reached, but then they decrease.
 Using the response surface methodology, we would choose the 4% concentration and test to verify that it is, in fact, the best with the 3.5% and the 4.5% concentrations.